beaconsproject/hydrology_explorer/docs/datasets.md

 ### Data format

-Spatial layers can be uploaded from a GeoPackage or as individual Shapefiles.
+In all cases, spatial layers can be uploaded from a GeoPackage or as individual Shapefiles.

 ### Required data layers